CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 ### O365 to SaaS Access

-After completing the configuration of the O365 as source and/or destination endpoint(s) a prompt to create the Azure AD Application will be avialable.
+After completing the configuration of the O365 as source and/or destination endpoint(s) a prompt to create the Azure AD Application will be available.
 Select this to begin the application creation and the connectivity testing to the tenant.
 Any errors can be resolved by referencing the <a href="https://cloudm-migrate.github.io/documentation/Troubleshooting/O365Endpoint.html">Troubleshooting section</a>.

 For reference purposes, here is what the application will give itself access to: